nooitaf/meteor-cfs-image-test/README.md

+# - _DEPRECATED_ -
+This was using meteor 0.8.1.2, so dont use it!
+Its just here for reference or later use of nginx settings.

 ## Small test for image download bug

 Uploaded images bigger then ~70kb might not load in browser and show error: